Northland

 Day 4 – Twilight Beach campsite to Cape Reinga (12km)

-62. Ahipara to Hukatere Lodge/Utea Park: 31 km (maps 7, 6, 5)
+62. Ahipara to Hukatere Lodge/Utea Park: 7.5 hrs, 31 km (maps 7, 6, 5)

 From the campground go down Kaka St to the boat ramp and head off north along Ninety Mile Beach / Te Oneroa-a-Tohe (which is actually only 55 miles, or 88 km, long).
 You pass Waipapakauri (14 km), where there is the Ngapae Holiday Park, before getting to Hukatere (31 km from Ahipara), which also has a camping ground and lodge.
+You will see several clusters of smallish Norfolk pines just before Hukatere.

 • Ngapae Holiday Park 6 Matai St, (off West Coast Rd), inland from the boat ramp and entry/exit to the beach, Waipapakauri.
 09 406 7298, ngapaeholidaypark@hotmail.com.

-63. Hukatere Lodge to Maunganui Bluff campsite: 30 km (maps 5, 4, 3)
+63. Hukatere Lodge to Maunganui Bluff campsite: 7.5 hrs, 30 km (maps 5, 4, 3)

 Opposite Wakatehaua Island (61 km from Ahipara) is the Maunganui Bluff campsite.

-64. Maunganui Bluff campsite to Twilight Beach campsite: 28 km (maps 3, 2, 1)
+64. Maunganui Bluff campsite to Twilight Beach campsite: 7 hrs, 28 km (maps 3, 2, 1)

 For the next leg take enough water to go all the way to Cape Reinga, as the tank at Twilight Beach can run out in very dry weather.
 At about 20 km north of Maunganui Bluff you cross Te Paki Stream (aka Kauaeparaoa Stream).
 Te Paki Stream mouth is a popular vehicle entrance/exit to the beach so be prepared for cars and tourist buses around here and further south, as people like to drive on the beach.
 (From the stream mouth it is 1 hour upstream to the road, should you wish to exit the beach here).
 Te Paki is well known as a sandboarding location as the sand dunes are very high here.
 You climb up a dune and slide down on a board, sheet of cardboard, or whatever, as though you are on snow.
 Boogie boards are hired out at the carpark for $15.
 Note that there are reports of people targeting cars in the carpark for break-ins, so think about where you can stow your gear safely if you are going to do this.
 Maybe the board hire truck can hold your pack for you.

-65. Twilight beach to Cape Reinga: 12 km (map 1!)
+65. Twilight beach to Cape Reinga: 4 hrs, 12 km (map 1!)

 The cape has special significance in Māori in mythology, for it is believed that the spirits of the dead travel to Cape Reinga / Te Rerenga Wairua on their journey to the afterlife.
 They leap off the headland to climb the roots of the 800-year-old pōhutukawa tree and descend to the underworld where they return to their traditional homeland of Hawaiki, via Te Ara Wairua, the ‘Spirits’ pathway’.

 Now that you are here I may as well break the news to you that Cape Reinga is actually 3 km short of the northernmost point in New Zealand.
 That honour goes to the Hikura / de Surville Cliffs, about 30 km to the east.
 But the cliffs are not so easy to get to.
 Also, you need to know that there are no amenities at the cape, just a car park and toilets.
+Cellphone reception exists but the signal is not strong.
 So you will need to plan your exit.
 The nearest main town is Kaitaia, 100 km to the south.
 With 120,000 or more visitors a year to the cape you should be able to catch a lift south.
 Or arrange something with a transport provider (see below).
 Or if you want to stay in the area you can walk the Te Paki Coastal Track (5km) followed by 9km along a ridge to another campsite (Pandora Camp) in Pandora / Whangākea Bay.
 It is then a short walk to Piwhane / Spirits Bay and at the far end of this is the Kapowairua campsite (9km from Pandora Camp).
 Check out the DoC site for more details.
 You can also stay at Waitaki Landing, about 20 km south of Cape Reinga, but check out visitor feedback on Google or Tripadvisor first.

 There is no public transport to or from Cape Reinga, however the operators list below can assist.
 More information at the Kaitaia i-site also.
 You can readily hitch-hike south but watch you possessions.
 Some hikers have reported ‘drive-offs’ – people driving away with your gear in the car!
-Make sure you are in the car any time the driver is at the wheel and your possessions are also in the vehicle; not just when you first get in but also at petrol or toilet stops.
+Make sure you are in the car any time that the driver is at the wheel and your possessions are also in the vehicle; not just when you first get in but also at petrol or toilet stops.
 Having two of you makes this easier to achieve.

 • Real Far North Tours (Johanna Maaka) – Kaitaia to Cape Reinga, can include a shopping stop and/or guided tour on way to Cape Reinga.
 Minimum of three people, $100pp.
 020 4152 8785, realfarnorthtours@gmail.com.
 (Confirmed correct Nov 2022)